-Trial protocols are documents that describe the organization and plan for a randomized clinical trial, including the trial's objective(s), design, methodology, all outcomes to be measured, and statistical analysis plan.
+Trial protocols are documents that describe the organization and plan for prospective studies including randomized clinical trials.
+The trial's objective(s), design, methodology, all outcomes to be measured, and statistical analysis plan are to be presented.
 The study must be in the planning stage or in progress.